EmanElsayed2002/Full-Stack-Web-dev-Dot-Net-ITI-ismailia/README.md

 Welcome to our repository!
 Follow these simple steps to share your solutions or contribute to existing ones.
-Please stick to the guidelines below to ensure consistency and ease of collaboration.
+Please follow to the guidelines below to ensure consistency and ease of collaboration.

 Steps for Contribution:
 1. Fork the Repository